 What is SDG 17?

-Partnerships and Goals refers to the need for cross sector and cross country collaboration in pursuit of all the goals by the year 2030.
+Partnerships and Goals refer to the need for cross-sector and cross-country collaboration in pursuit of all the goals by the year 2030.
 It is a call for countries to align policies.
 It is a vision for improved and more equitable trade, as well as coordinated investment initiatives to promote sustainable development across borders.

 Put simply, it’s about strengthening and streamlining cooperation between nation-states, both developed and developing, using the SDGs as a shared framework and a shared vision for defining that collaborative way forward.

 SDG 17 targets are broken down into five categories and each target has a number of indicators.
 Sample targets and their respective indicators are shown in the table below.
 For the source of the table data and the full list of targets and indicators, click here.